Ashworth Improvement Plan: Background

-At the time the report was commissioned, Melbourne consisted of 173 route miles of railways (owned by the Government of Victoria), 140 route miles of tramways (vested in the Melbourne and Metropolitan Tramways Board) and 57 route miles of bus routes, whilst private individuals or companies operated approximately 350 bus route miles over 105 routes.
+At the time the report was commissioned, Melbourne consisted of 173 route miles (278 km) of railways (owned by the Government of Victoria), 140 route miles (225 km) of tramways (vested in the Melbourne and Metropolitan Tramways Board) and 57 route miles (92 km) of bus routes, whilst private individuals or companies operated approximately 350 bus route miles (563 km) over 105 routes.

 The report

 The report was released in 1940.
 The Commissioners wrote that the report covered works that would provide transport facilities for years to come, but at a cost of several million pounds.
 The works would need to be spread over several years, not just for funding reasons, but to avoid disruption of existing services.